dansmyers/IntroToCS/Labs/5-Fun.md

 - if the input is 2 through 10, print the number as a word.
 - if the input is 11, print `Jack`, and likewise for the Queen and King.

+The function is going to look like this:
 ```
 def print_card(card):
     """